daniel620/daniel620.github.io/_pages/about.md

 Prior to Yale, I received my bachelor's degrees in Computer Science and Financial Engineering from Sichuan University China, where I did projects and research in computer vision, computational finance.

-**I am looking for a full-time job in machine learning, data science, data analyst, data engineer, quantitative finance or related fields.** I am open to opportunities in both industry and academia.
+**I am looking for full-time positions as a machine learning engineer, data scientist, data analyst, data engineer, or in quantitative finance and related fields.** I am open to opportunities in both industry and academia.

 Several of my projects are listed in the [Portfolio](/portfolio) section.